mcwg/mcwg.github.io/calc-python-labs/index.md

 ##  Some interesting sample chatGPT conversations

-Which illustrate how Calculus-related conversations can look like when the LLM can run Python code by itself.
+Which illustrate how Calculus-related conversations can look like when the LLM can run Python code by itself (no Jupyter notebooks involved).

 *  [Lake Mead water volume](https://chatgpt.com/share/67a39359-654c-800d-82dc-9a36fca26556) using contour areas by height.
     -  DATA [here](2001-LakeMeadContourAreas.csv)